 The celebration of a bar or bat mitzvah marks the time when a person becomes responsible for taking on mitzvot, observing commandments, and participating as a full member of klal Yisrael, the people of Israel.
 Meaningful observance of this milestone cannot occur in a vacuum.
 We recognize that a bar/bat mitzvah needs to have a deep understanding of Judaism and facility with the Hebrew language, as well as an enduring connection to the Jewish people.
 Our community expects your child to demonstrate a continuing commitment to Jewish life, Jewish learning and mitzvot.

 At Beth Israel Center, every person preparing for a bar/bat mitzvah must be engaged in a sustained program of Jewish study separate from the preparation needed for the bar/bat mitzvah ceremony itself.
 There are currently two ways to fulfill this communal expectation.
 The first is by successful advancement through five consecutive years of learning in our Talmud Torah, completing kitot gimel through zayin (3rd through 7th grade).
 The second is to attend a recognized Jewish day school and, when not enrolled in a Jewish day school, be enrolled and engaged in the BIC Talmud Torah through seventh grade.
 The Beth Israel community respects the talents and abilities of every child in our congregation.
-If your child has exceptional educational needs, an individualized educational plan can be developed.
+If your child has exceptional educational needs, an individualized educational plan will be developed.

-All children — whether they attend the Beth Israel Center Talmud Torah, are enrolled in day school, or are engaged in supervised, private tutoring — must also regularly attend and participate in our Shabbat Morning Program.
-The Shabbat Morning Program has a goal that is unique from the above three learning options: to teach our children about Shabbat morning within the context of regular experience with a prayer service.
+All children — whether they attend the Beth Israel Center Talmud Torah or are enrolled in day school — must also regularly attend and participate in our Shabbat morning classes in 6th and 7th grade.
+This program’s goal is unique from the above learning options: to teach our children about Shabbat morning within the context of regular experience with a prayer service.